 All classes have day trips and visitors designed to enhance their learning experience.
 These are carefully planned through the year to enable children to develop a deeper understanding of their areas of study.
-Recent visits include, Norwich Castle Museum, Norwich Cathedral, North Norfolk Coast, Go APE, The Horstead Centre, Fairhaven Gardens, and Cromer Cinema for a Christmas treat.
-We also invite guests into school to help deepen childrens understanding and interest, these have included authors like Karl Nova and Luke Temple and people with jobs and interests which link to specific aspects of the curriculum like vets or palaeontologists.
+Recent visits include, Norwich Castle Museum, North Norfolk Coast, Harry Potter World, Fairhaven Gardens, Theatre Royal.